swiss-seismological-service/scrtdd/README.md

 The default values provided by `scrtdd` are meant to be a good starting choice, so there is no need to tweak every parameter.
 However, it is a good choice to configure a custom velocity model (`solver.travelTimeTable`).
 The cross-correlation parameters are described in a dedicated paragraph.
 Finally, when the configuration is ready, we can relocate the catalog with the following commands...

+**Notes**:
+Be aware that the first time you try to relocate a catalog it can be very slow because the waveforms have to be downloaded from the configured recordStream and saved to disk for the next runs, which will be much faster.

 #### 1.3.1 Relocating a file containing a list of origin ids

 ```